yuribreion1/second-brain/docs/technology/github/ghf.md

 3. A connection to the Codespace is mage
 4. A post-creation setup is made

+### Personalize your Codespace

+Codespaces support several personalizations in line with your environment requirements.
+Follow some of the customizations:

+- **Settings sync**: You can synchronize your VS Code settings between your desktop application with VS Code web client
+- **Dotfiles**: You can a dotfiles repository to specify scripts, shell preferences, and other configurations
+- **Change your shell**: You can define your preferred shell
+- **Set a region**: A region can be defined to host your code space
+- **Timeout configuration**: Configure a timeout to stop your Codespace - Default 30 minutes
+- Configure automatic deletion: Inactive Codespaces are automatically deleted.
+You can configure how long your Codespace is retained, up to a maximum of 30 days

+### Codespaces versus GitHub.dev editor

+You can use GitHub.dev to navigate files and source code repositories from GitHub, and commit code changes.
+If you want to do more heavy lifting like testing your code, use GitHub Codespaces.
+It has compute associate with it so you can build and run your code, and have terminal access.

+You can start your workflow in GitHub.dev editor and continue working on Codespaces to build your code or debug it.

 ## Knowledge checks

 - Which of the following scenarios is a common use case for a version control system?